 Handling limited resources efficiently is a challenge which often goes beyond the capabilities of the private sector.
 This is especially true for the planning of transport infrastructure.
 Improvement in this field requires the coordination of a variety of stakeholders.
 In addition to national and regional authorities, European institutions play an increasing role.

-A glance beyond the horizon of the individual company makes it possible to supply a range of long-term perspectives for the development of the transport sector, which can help raise public awareness for transport issues and provide elected officials a basis to make sensible decisions in scope of future investments and legislation.
+An impartial approach which is not limited to the horizon of a single company enables long-term perspectives for the development of the transport sector.
+This can help to raise public awareness of transport issues and to provide elected officials with a basis for decisions on future investments and legislation.

 Concepts for urban logistics

 Studies on the reactivation of railway infrastructure

 Models for infrastructure financing (e.g. differentiated tolls for all roads)

 Impact assessment of transport policies (e.g. the impact of prices on the choice of transport modes)